hussainahmd/Simpletron/README.md

 "# Simpletron"

 This repo contains the implementation of Simpletron with GUI using javaFX.
+It loads a text file containing instructions to be executed.
+The list of instructions is listed below.

 • How to run?